Legaltech News Highlights Analysis Group Article Proposing New Framework for Evaluating Causation and Harm in Data Breach Litigation

 Demonstrating that a data breach has resulted in harm can be difficult, because it is often unclear how the breached data were used or will be used by the hackers.
 As a result, plaintiffs in data breach litigation typically allege harm in terms of increased risk of future injury rather than a harm that has already occurred.
 Because of the conjectural nature of this harm, establishing whether present or future alleged harm was caused by a given data breach can be difficult.

-In an article published in Law.com’s Cybersecurity Law & Strategy newsletter and Legaltech News, Analysis Group Vice Presidents Brian Ellman and Jee-Yeon Lehmann propose a new framework assessing causality and harm in data breach litigations based on a familiar paradigm in medical and product liability litigation.
+In the article, "Causation and Harm In Data Breach Litigation," published in Law.com’s Cybersecurity Law & Strategy newsletter and Legaltech News, Analysis Group Vice Presidents Brian Ellman and Jee-Yeon Lehmann propose a new framework assessing causality and harm in data breach litigations based on a familiar paradigm in medical and product liability litigation.
 In this framework, the causation inquiry has two components: (1) general causation (is there a plausible link between the data that were breached and the harm alleged to have occurred?); and (2) specific causation (what is the likelihood that the particular data breach was responsible for the particular injury?).